mmotti/pihole-regex/README.md

 ## Pi-hole regex filters
-This is a custom (unofficial) **regex.list** file for use with Pi-hole **version 4 or above**.
+This is a custom (unofficial) regex.list file for use with Pi-hole version 4 or above.

-### Warning
-Running the install or reset commands will remove any custom wildcards that you have specified to be blocked.
-Please consider this and make a note of any existing wildcards before continuing as you will have to re-enter these manually.
+Please be aware that running the install or reset commands will remove any custom wildcards that you have specified to be blocked; so don't forget to make a note of these before continuing.

 ### Installation Instructions
 1. Open up Putty (or your choice of SSH client) and login to your device